 But if you’ve mixed ports and you connect to a SATA 1 port or SATA 2 port, then you’ll get one-fourth or half of the SATA 3’s speed accordingly.

-When there’re different generations of SATA ports, generally they’re color-coded and labeled with the version and port number.
+When they’re different generations of SATA ports, generally they’re color-coded and labeled with the version and port number.

 Therefore, if you’ve got a SATA 3 drive, then you should connect it to a SATA 3 connector.
 That’s how you can achieve the top 6 Gb/s speed.